techscapades/arduino_pro_micro_macro_keyboard/README.md

 8. From the bottom of the Rotary encoder, remove the extra black plastic holding the male header pins and attach a piece of tape to the bottom of the rotary encoder covering the resistors etc..
 This is done to stabilise the rotary encoder.
-I used wire cutter to remove it.
+I used the tip of a wire cutter to remove it.
    ![rotary encoder](https://user-images.githubusercontent.com/76870663/133743059-7414ecbf-2354-4741-af97-59057a1d5861.jpg)

-   One tip to ensure the encoder is level is to dab a little soder on 1 pin and then holding the soldering iron to the pin with the soder on it and straightning the encoder.
+   One tip to ensure the encoder is level, is to dab a little soder on 1 pin and then holding the soldering iron to the pin with the soder on it and straightning the encoder.
 Its a little tricky but take your time

 9. Solder the rotary encoder to the top of the PCB
-10. Finally, remove the extra black plastic holding the male header pins of the OLED display and snip about 2mm off the bottom and put some double sided tape on the bottom right side of the OLED
+10. Finally, remove the extra black plastic holding the male header pins of the OLED display and snip about 2mm off the bottom and put some double sided tape on the bottom right side of the OLED.
+Place the OLED display in the 4 pin female PCB header pins to test the height and ensure its sitting level and it's right side rests on the other 4 pin female PCB header.
     ![OLED with tape](https://user-images.githubusercontent.com/76870663/133743126-afad81fb-9c8a-4c64-97a9-471e8f578c06.jpg)

 Congratulations, you're done!
-If you have a multimeter, I recommend that after every stage of soldering you go into continuity test mode and check that your connections are solid and you havent shorted or connected any pins together or you'll be in for a bad time.
+If you have a multimeter, I recommend that after every step of soldering, you go into continuity test mode and check that your connections are solid and you haven't shorted or connected any pins together or you'll be in for a bad time.
 I also recommend ensuring all your cherry MX or clone key switches work before soldering them on to the PCB.

-If you've never done a continuity test before, you hold one probe to one pad or pin and then the other to the part it's suppost to be connected to, either a PCB trace or a neighbouring pin.
+If you've never done a continuity test before, you hold one probe to one pad or pin and then the other to the part it's supposed to be connected to, either a PCB trace or a neighbouring pin.
 If the multimeter buzzes, a connection is made, whether or not thats a good or bad thing will depend on whether a connection is supposed to be or not to be made.